Wembury Devon

 Walking Wembury to Bovisand Walk

-Wembury to Bovisand, We walked from Wembury to Bovisand in Devon today, along the South West Coastal Path.
+We walked from Wembury to Bovisand in Devon today, along the stunning South West Coastal Path.
 Parking is at the National Trust car park in Wembury, free to members and about £6.00 for non-members for the day.
-There is a cafe and toilets run by the National Trust.
-Wembury has walks that cater to all abilities with clifftop climbs and amazing views out to sea.
-We saw Dartmoor ponies grazing on the cliffs along the path at Wembury.
-These pure-bred ponies are now an endangered species
+There is a lovely café and clean toilets run by the National Trust.
+Wembury offers walks that cater to all abilities, with clifftop climbs and breathtaking sea views.
+We saw Dartmoor ponies grazing peacefully on the cliffs along the path at Wembury.
+These pure-bred ponies are now an endangered species, adding charm and heritage to the landscape.

 Walking along the path to Bovisand takes you past the old HMS Cambridge.
-HMS Cambridge was a Royal Navy shore establishment south of Plymouth UK, commissioned between 1956 and 2001.
-Formerly named HM Gunnery School, Devonport, then named Cambridge Gunnery School at Wembury.
+HMS Cambridge was a Royal Navy shore establishment south of Plymouth, UK, commissioned between 1956 and 2001.
+Formerly named HM Gunnery School, Devonport, it was later renamed Cambridge Gunnery School at Wembury.
+The site now stands as a reminder of the area’s strong naval history and scenic coastal beauty.

 The map of the walk from Wembury to Bovisand